laurie60/GatsbyPortfolio/README.md

 This repo contains a personal portfolio website where I can show off my projects and introduce myself.

-I have used [Contenful](https://www.contentful.com)as a headless CMS provider and GraphQL to query my data.
+I have used [Contenful](https://www.contentful.com) as a headless CMS provider and GraphQL to query my data.

 ## Local hosting